 In April 2012 Lead Local Flood Authorities took over all regulatory responsibility for Ordinary Watercourses from the Environment Agency.

-In dense urban areas where residential gardens extend up to the edge of the watercourse, blockages can also happen when the watercourse is in flood and it can easily pick up debris.
-Locations of the ordinary watercourses are detailed in Figure 1.6 in Section 1.8.
+In dense urban areas, where residential gardens extend up to the edge of the watercourse, blockages can also happen when the watercourse is in flood and can easily pick up debris.